rillonline/rillonline.github.io/content/star-runner-adventures/mulberry-bend/sources/story-idea-from-2019.md

 ---
 draft: false
-title: The Story Idea from 2019
+title: "The Story Idea from 2019"
 ---

 From 2019-09-03